 When students with disabilities are admitted to the University, they have met the same rigorous standards for admission as all other students.
 Yet sometimes the way UT classes are structured creates barriers for students that prevents them from being able to fully participate without individualized accommodations (see The Basics: Providing Accommodations for more information on providing these individualized accommodations).

 There are a number of proactive steps faculty can incorporate into their course design that can enhance the accessibility of their course.
 Instructors who want more information are encouraged to contact the Faculty Innovation Center or review their website on Inclusive Teaching and Learning that can benefit all students.
+We hope you find the resources below to be useful as you consider your course design.

 If you are a student with a disability, or think you may have a disability, and need accommodations please contact Services for Students with Disabilities (SSD).
 You may refer to SSD’s website for contact and more information: http://diversity.utexas.edu/disability/.
 If you are already registered with SSD, please deliver your Accommodation Letter to me as early as possible in the semester so we can discuss your approved accommodations.